Enhance validator reliability with fallback beacon nodes

 Prerequisites

-- Ensure you have Prysm installed (e.g., via binaries from the official releases or built from source).
+- Prysm installed (via official release binaries or built from source).

 prysm validator wallet create).